Chicanery (Better Call Saul): Critical reception

 The episode received universal acclaim from critics, with many considering it to be one of the best of the series.
 Terri Schwartz of IGN awarded the episode 10 out of 10, describing it as "the best episode of Better Call Saul to date".
 It holds a 100% on Rotten Tomatoes with an average of 9.5/10 based on 14 reviews.
 The site consensus reads: "The war between Jimmy and Chuck comes to an unprecedented climax in the heartbreaking, sober, and defining 'Chicanery', an episode that clearly cements Better Call Saul as essential television."

 TVLine named Michael McKean the "Performer of the Week" for his performance in this episode, writing it was the "finest showcase yet for his fascinatingly layered performance as Jimmy's brother Chuck McGill."
 Donna Bowman of The A.V.
 Club, who gave the episode an "A" rating, praised the courtroom scene, saying "it isn't just to give us the satisfaction of a courtroom drama, the neat ending where the truth comes out.
 The brilliance of this structure is to give us a slow-motion view of the heavens falling, an outcome methodically pursued by Kim and Jimmy, which nevertheless seems to give them no satisfaction."

 At the 69th Primetime Emmy Awards, Skip Macdonald was nominated for Outstanding Single-Camera Picture Editing for a Drama Series, and Gordon Smith was nominated for Outstanding Writing for a Drama Series for this episode, his second for the series.
 Smith was awarded the Writers Guild of America Award for Episodic Drama.
 Many critics were disappointed when McKean, who was said to have given "one of the best performances by anyone in TV all year", failed to secure an Emmy nomination while his co-star Jonathan Banks did.

 Analysis

 The episode's final scene is an homage to the climactic courtroom scene in The Caine Mutiny, in which a suspicious, authoritarian, by-the-book Navy captain cracks under cross-examination.
 Uproxx noted that even the facial expressions of "Chicanery's" three committee members mirror those of three judges in Caine.
 (The film—which Vince Gilligan counts among his favorites—is also referenced in the Breaking Bad episode "Madrigal", in which Mike can be seen watching it.)

 In popular culture

-Chuck's monologue at the end has been subject to many Internet memes.
+In the early 2020s, Chuck's monologue at the end would become the subject of many Internet memes.

-On March 24, 2020, a Subreddit named r/okbuddychicanery (itself a parody of the popular r/okbuddyretard subreddit) was created.
-It features satirical and ironic memes and shitposts around Better Call Saul and Breaking Bad, many of which are parodies of Chuck's monologue.
-As of October 2022 it has over 200,000 members.